autoplot/documentation/javadoc/org/das2/util/filesystem/GitHubFileSystem.md

-# org.das2.util.filesystem.GitHubFileSystemGitHubFileSystem allows GitHub directories to be mounted directly, even
+# org.das2.util.filesystem.GitHubFileSystem

- though it is not a conventional filesystem with files residing in folders.
+GitHubFileSystem allows GitHub directories to be mounted directly, even though it is not a conventional filesystem with files residing in folders.
  For example, the file resource README.md found in https://github.com/autoplot/scripts/ is downloaded from